Covariance Stabilization for a class of Stochastic Discrete-time Linear Systems using the S-Variable Approach: Introduction

-The outline of this paper is the following: Section~\ref{Section:Problem} states the problems that will be addressed in the paper, together with the working assumptions; Section~\ref{Section:background} recalls the necessary and sufficient conditions for the stability of a class of stochastic linear discrete-time systems that was presented in \cite{HOSOE2019}; Section~\ref{Section:Cov_char} presents the covariance characterization in the SMPC framework and extends it to the case of polytopic uncertainties; Section~\ref{Section:LMI} presents the stability conditions in the case of systems without and with deterministic parametric uncertainties; Section~\ref{Section:Num_tests} assesses the numerical tractability and the conservatism of the derived condition (without polytopic uncertainties) in comparison to the necessary and sufficient condition presented in \cite{HOSOE2019}, furthermore, it presents a numerical example for the polytopic case.
-Finally, Section~\ref{Section:Conclusion} suggests some perspectives for future works.
+The paper is organized as follows.
+Section~\ref{Section:Problem} states the problem and assumptions.
+Section~\ref{Section:background} recalls the necessary and sufficient stability condition of~\cite{HOSOE2019}.
+Section~\ref{Section:Cov_char} presents the covariance characterization and its extension to polytopic uncertainties.
+Section~\ref{Section:LMI} derives the proposed stabilization conditions.
+Section~\ref{Section:Num_tests} evaluates their tractability and conservatism and illustrates the polytopic case.
+Section~\ref{Section:Conclusion} concludes the paper and outlines future research directions.